 "It is truly the most rewarding thing I have done at university.
 It has been such a pleasure to work with young people on an individual level, and have found this close interaction with a young person to be really refreshing.
 Similarly, just getting out of the typical university part of town has offered me a better insight into the city and community."

-"Volunteering gave me a sense of perspective on my studies, a new purpose and belief in the value of language-learning, and a greater understanding of the process of teaching and language acquisition.
+"Volunteering gave me a sense of perspective, a new purpose and belief in the value of language-learning, and a greater understanding of the process of teaching and language acquisition.
 Volunteering with Jacari has confirmed my love of teaching early years and therefore helped with my career plans.
 Tutoring has also contributed to my time management skills and priorities, showing me that there is always time to be made for things you believe and know are worthwhile!"

 Who can volunteer?